ghoulmann/cs-curriculum/prep_sem.rst

 * Speak articulately, confidently authoritatively, and concisely
 * Evaluate sources for authoritativeness, reliability
 * Collaboratively articulate an academic honesty and professional ethics policy
+* Digital consultation: synchronous and asynchronous tools and conventionsy

 Digital Literacy
 ----------------